Prepare for the 2022 trip

 * Printed material for teaching well baby checkups

-* For Eddie, and his wife & kids; Dvd’s, candy, video tapes and sewing stuff Eddie’s wife (These are friends of ours who live in Punta Gorda and who look after our stuff during the year)
+* For Eddie, and his wife & kids; Dvd’s, candy, DVDs and sewing stuff Eddie’s wife (These are friends of ours who live in Punta Gorda and who look after our stuff during the year)